Academic Year 2012-2013 Key Registration Dates

 - to correct errors in registration after Add Date

-- to request approval for retroactive actions in unusual circumstances
+- Request approval for retroactive actions in unusual circumstances

 - to apply for a dual degree